 Dimensions: 63 x 34 x 28cm

 Lowe Alpine Airzone Trail 25 – Back Design

 I’m really stoked about the hip belt too.
 None of this lightly-paddedness or miniature-sizeness (or worse, when they just give you the strap and nothing else… What are you supposed to do with that?).
-Just a good solid full sized hip belt.
-With all the aforementioned crap in my bag, it can easy end up weighing 6 to 8 kg.
+Just a good solid full-sized hip belt.
+With all the aforementioned crap in my bag, it can easily end up weighing 6 to 8 kg.
 Still, since using this pack I haven’t had any problems with sore shoulders or back.
 Winning!

 Lowe Alpine Airzone Trail 25 – Fit

 My backpack is the regular (or unisex) back length.
 You can get a women’s specific size, which is about 5cm shorter in the back and a liter less in volume.
 I wasn’t aware of that at time of purchase and I can’t say that it is a regret.
 This one seems to fit me perfectly.
 I do have the hip belt often as tight as it can go.
 So if you’re any smaller than me (or have narrow hips), you’re probably better off going for the women’s specific.
 Just as a reference, I’m 160cm or 5’3″ tall and a size small or UK8-10.

 If you need help figuring out which one is right for your back, Lowe Alpine has a helpful guide here.

 The main compartment is 25 liters, which is pretty spacious.
 I consider myself a pretty heavy packer and haven’t had a moment that I couldn’t fit all I wanted to take.
 In fact, I reckon if I stuff a sleeping bag in a drybag of the outside, it could even pull off an overnight walk to a little hut and back.
 The hood gives you an extra 6 liters, bringing the total to 31 liters.